LoanMaker 23a Fields and Switches

 Note on Insurance Plans

-To include credit insurance in the loan calculations, you need an insurance plan that has the correct methods and underwriting limits for your policy.
-If you are using other calculating tools from PROM Software for installment loans, you can probably use the same plan.
-It is important to review the plan details with your insurance company or agent before using it.
+If you are using other calculating tools from PROM Software for installment loans, you can probably use the same plan name.
+It is important to review the plan details with your lender or insurance company before using it.
 We can provide an insurance plan for most providers in the U.S. Contact PROM Software for more details.

 Support & Warranty